Sedation Dentistry in Riverside, CA - There is no Reason to be Afraid of the Dentist

 "Fortunately,” Kim said, “that's not the scenario my husband saw at all.
 As he watched the condition of my teeth continue to deteriorate, he got continually more agitated and frustrated with me.
 He kept talking about sedation care, which at least at the very beginning I didn't understand at all.”

 There isn’t much to understand — all it involves is treating people with dental phobias and anxieties through sleep-inducing sedatives designed to help them relax.
-Oral sedation, nitrous oxide, intravenous sedation: The patient is one dose away from the best possible dental care, free of stress and pain, and potential problems are addressed in one visit versus over some years.
+Oral sedation, nitrous oxide: The patient is one dose away from the best possible dental care, free of stress and pain, and potential problems are addressed in one visit versus over some years.

 Today’s American Dental Association regards sedation as a critical component of care — in fact, its definition of the term strongly resembles that of the American Medical Association.
 Words like mild, moderate and deep sedation explain themselves, especially with the introduction of mild and moderate-sleep applications over the last 20 years; in extreme cases, general anesthesia can become a vital resource for dentists as the demand for sedation care increases.